johngantner/CEG2410/Projects/Project1-Data/Data.md

 - Choice of RAID configuration & justification
     - justification should hit points of read / write speeds & disk recovery in case of hard failure
     - Warning: RAID 0 & RAID 1 have nearly no justification outside of consumer (non-enterprise / business) use

+      *  I chose RAID 6 for my project because it provides reliability, which is crucial for educational data.
+Additionally, it offers adjustability for growing storage needs.
+RAID 6 is cost-effective and aligns well with compliance standards.
+While RAID 6 may have slightly lower write performance, its read speeds remain competitive.
+Overall, RAID 6 provides a great balance between performance and data protection, making it an excellent choice for educational environments.

 - How to configure, mount, and automatically mount RAID

+  * First you'd want to install mdadm.
+After that create the RAID array, then format the array.
+To mount the RAID you would create a mount point and then mount the array.
+To automatically mount the RAID you would first find the RAID UUID, add an entry to /etc/fstab, and then add a line with your raid uuid.
+After that youd want to save and exit the editor.

 - Method to recover RAID in case of failure

+  * First youd want to identify the failed drive.
+Next step would be to replace the drive and ensure that the replacement drive is at least the same size or larger than the failed drive.
+Afterwards, youd partition the new drive.
+Lastly, you would want to add the new drive to the RAID array.

 - Screenshot with RAID status & proof of mount

 ## Part 2 - Service Configuration